Before Every Inspection: The Non-Negotiables

 5 Rough Mechanical (HVAC)

-Ductwork, venting, and HVAC equipment installation before walls are closed.
+Ductwork, venting, and HVAC equipment before walls close.

 - Duct sizes match HVAC design calculations